 Accounting for this pool is required.
-Direct and indirect soil N2O emissions in the baseline scenario result from nitrogen fertilizer application, both synthetic and organic, as well as the presence of Nfixing plant species such as legumes.
+Direct soil N2O emissions in the baseline scenario result from nitrogen fertilizer application, both synthetic and organic.
+Quantification of indirect N2O emissions from nitrogen fertilizer application is highly uncertain.
+GHG benefits from this pool cannot be assured to be real and are therefore conservatively excluded from both the baseline and project scenari Accounting for this pool is required.
+Direct and indirect soil N2O emissions in the baseline scenario result from nitrogen fertilizer application, both synthetic and organic, as well as the presence of N-fixing plant species such as legumes.
+Quantification of indirect N2O emissions from nitrogen fertilizer application is highly uncertain.
+GHG benefits from this pool cannot be assured to be real and are therefore conservatively excluded from both the baseline and organic, as well as the presence of N-fixing plant species such as legumes.
 Quantification of indirect N2O emissions from nitrogen fertilizer application is highly uncertain.
 GHG benefits from this pool cannot be assured to be real and are therefore conservatively excluded from both the baseline and project scenario.37

-$E{BL,N_2O{p,v}}$ may be determined by:
+$E{Fert,BL,N{2}O{p,V}}$ may be determined by: